Babyeggz/CyberDump/Cyber Security Lab/LabSetup.md

 Follow the clone wizard, you shouldn't have any issues.

-Click on `Edit virtual machine settings` and select the Network Card that is configured with `Host-Only` and then click remove.
+Click on `Edit virtual machine settings` and select the network card that is configured with `Host-Only` and then click remove.
 This is done to isolate the Malware VM from the other machines.

 Here is my final cloned vm hardware settings: